-The application process is currently closed.
-The grant application portal will open July 1, 2018 and close on July 25, 2018.
-Applications are reviewed in September and October, and grants are awarded in November.
+Nonprofits can apply through our online grant portal July 1-25, 2018.
+Applications are reviewed in September and October, and grants decisions are announced in November.
 Final grant reports are completed in July of the following calendar year.

 Grants range from $1,000 to $5,000.

-Since 2009, the Community Care Fund has awarded more than $900,000 of Duke employee donations to dozens of local nonprofits.
+Since 2009, the Community Care Fund has awarded more than $1 million of Duke employee donations to dozens of local nonprofits.